apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hundreds killed in attack on music festival in Israel**
+**Iran's Khamenei says Tehran was not behind Hamas attack on Israel**

-You can read more about it [here](https://www.cbsnews.com/video/hundreds-killed-in-attack-on-music-festival-in-israel/).
+You can read more about it [here](https://www.reuters.com/world/middle-east/irans-khamenei-says-tehran-was-not-behind-hamas-attack-israel-2023-10-10/).

 ## Requirements
 - Python 3.8